nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ## 4. Use the Nextflow resume feature

-Nextflow has an option called `-resume` that allows you to re-run a pipeline you've run in a special mode that skips any processes that have already been run with the exact same code, settings and inputs.
+Nextflow has an option called `-resume` that allows you to re-run a pipeline you've already launched previously, in such a way that any processes that have already been run with the exact same code, settings and inputs will be skipped.
 Using this mode means Nextflow will only run processes that are either new, have been modified or are being provided new settings or inputs.

 There are two key advantages to doing this:

--   If you're in the middle of developing your pipeline, you can iterate more rapidly since you only effectively have to run the process(es) you're working on to test your changes.
+-   If you're in the middle of developing your pipeline, you can iterate more rapidly since you only effectively have to run the process(es) you're activelyworking on to test your changes.
 -   If you're running a pipeline in production and something goes wrong, in many cases you can fix the issue and relaunch the pipeline, and it will resume running from the point of failure, which can save you a lot of time and compute.

-#### 1. Run the workflow again with `-resume`
+### 4.1.
+Run the workflow again with `-resume`

 ```bash
 nextflow run hello-world.nf -resume